toastedqu/empathy_style_transfer/README.md

+# Empathy Style Transfer

+This repo is used for the experiments conducted in the EMNLP 2023 Findings paper "Conditioning on Dialog Acts Improves Empathy Style Transfer".

 # Instruction

 To fully replicate the entire experiment, please follow all steps of this instruction.
 To only reproduce the evaluation results, please follow Step 5.